rust-lang/book/second-edition/src/ch11-03-test-organization.md

 any other external code would, using only the public interface and exercising multiple modules per test.

-Both kinds of tests are important to ensure that the pieces of your library are doing what you expect them to separately and together.
+Writing both kinds of tests are important to ensure that the pieces of your library are doing what you expect them to separately and together.

 ### Unit Tests